kevinngth/Project-1-Game/README.md

 * After all the parts are in place, I began to replace fixed values with variables.
 * Inbetween substituting variables I had to implement conditionals to check if the inputs are valid
 * Add in more complicated game mechanics such as removing item from shop panel back to inventory and buy-sell price correlation
+* added the finishing touches for MVP, namely help page and hi-score counter and end condition

 ### Installation instructions
 ### Challenges